 In order to avoid the consequences of worker misclassification, it is important to be aware of federal, state, and local government laws surrounding classification, understand how independent contractors differ from employees and treat them accordingly, and to always use a written contract when engaging independents.
 Even with these provisions in mind, ensuring independent contractors are correctly classified not a straightforward or simple task.

-In order to minimize the risk of misclassification, many companies choose to partner with a firm that has experience in helping other organizations compliantly engage independent talent and can indemnify against misclassification and legal risk.
+To minimize the risk of misclassification, many companies choose to partner with a firm that has experience in helping other organizations compliantly engage independent talent and can indemnify against misclassification and legal risk.

 To learn more about independent contractor misclassification, reach out to our team today or check out our guide about the pros and cons of hiring an employee vs. an independent contractor.